Favouriteless/ML-Template/README.md

 4. Open the template's root folder as a new project in IDEA.
 This is the folder that contains this README file and the gradlew executable.
 5. If your default JVM/JDK is not Java 21 you will encounter an error when opening the project.
 This error is fixed by going to `File > Settings > Build, Execution, Deployment > Build Tools > Gradle > Gradle JVM`and changing the value to a valid Java 21 JVM.
 You will also need to set the Project SDK to Java 17.
 This can be done by going to `File > Project Structure > Project SDK`.
 Once both have been set open the Gradle tab in IDEA and click the refresh button to reload the project.
 6. Open the Gradle tab in IDEA if it has not already been opened.
 Navigate to `Your Project > Common > Tasks > vanilla gradle > decompile`.
 Run this task to decompile Minecraft.
-7. Open the Gradle tab in IDEA if it has not already been opened.
-Navigate to `Your Project > Forge > Tasks > forgegradle runs > genIntellijRuns`.
-Run this task to set up run configurations for Forge.
-8. Open your Run/Debug Configurations.
+7. Open your Run/Debug Configurations.
 Under the Application category there should now be options to run Forge and Fabric projects.
 Select one of the client options and try to run it.
-9. Assuming you were able to run the game in step 8 your workspace should now be set up.
+8. Assuming you were able to run the game in step 7 your workspace should now be set up.

 ## Development Guide
 When using this template the majority of your mod is developed in the Common project.
 The Common project is compiled against the vanilla game and is used to hold code that is shared between the different loader-specific versions of your mod.
 The Common project has no knowledge or access to ModLoader specific code, apis, or concepts.
 Code that requires something from a specific loader must be done through the project that is specific to that loader, such as the Forge or Fabric project.